wangyh082/scBGEDA/README.md

 Take the dataset "Adam"  as an example.

-Do not use the default value:
+Do not use the default values of those parameters:

 python SDDA.py --dataname Adam --highly_genes 2000 --random_seed "1111, 2222, 3333, 4444, 5555, 6666, 7777, 8888, 9999, 10000" --dims "256, 32" --alpha 0.001 --learning_rate 0.0001 --batch_size 256 --pretrain_epoch 1000 --noise_sd 1.5 --gpu_option “2"

-Using the default value：
+Using the default values：

 python SDDA.py --dataname Adam